durgesh137/BlogApplication/README.md

 # BlogApplication
-This project is developer using Spring boot, data JPA, MySQLl, and more
+This project is developed using Spring boot, data JPA, MySQLl, and more